-Module ID: BA-STAT 2(G) Module type: Required elective module Title: Einführung in das Quantitative Risikomanagement Responsible for mo English translation: Introduction to Quantitative Risk Management Learning outcomes Analytical skills Students gain in-depth knowledge of key mathematical and statistical models, methods, and concepts used in company risk management to quantify and allocate various types of risk.
-Students acquire and consolidate their knowledge of the mathematical and statistical methods and concepts presented in the lecture through independent active application of the material learned while completing exercises.
-In particular, they are able to model economic risks stochastically and to quantify and allocate risks.
-Scholarly thinking Students understand statistical results and evaluations and reflect critically on these.
-Students learn to work independently on new advanced topics within quantitative risk management, and to develop and evaluate their own solutions to problems.
+Module ID: BA-STAT 2(H) Module type: Required elective module Title: Einführung in das Quantitative Risikomanagement Responsible for module: Prof. Dr. Michael Merz English translation: Introduction to Quantitative Risk Management Learning outcomes Analytical skills Students gain in-depth knowledge of key mathematical and statistical models, methods, and concepts used in company risk management to quantify and allocate various types of risk. • Students acquire and consolidate their knowledge of the mathematical and statistical methods and concepts presented in the lecture through independent active application of the material learned while completing exercises. • In particular, they are able to model economic risks stochastically and to quantify and allocate risks.
+Scholarly thinking • Students understand statistical results and evaluations and reflect critically on • Students learn to work independently on new advanced topics within quantitative risk management, and to develop and evaluate their own solutions to problems.
 Management skills Students are able to communicate about quantitative risk management topics confidently and effectively both verbally and in writing.
 Module content Fundamental concepts of quantitative risk management, basics of decision theory, risk measures, allocation procedures, linear and nonlinear stochastic dependencies, claim amounts and claim distribution, simulation procedures, and model adjustment and verification relating to claim amounts and distribution.
 The importance and applicability of the methods and techniques presented are illustrated using examples from the world of business.
-Teaching format(s) Lecture (3 credit hours) + practical course (1 credit hour) Teaching methods Prescribed teaching methods: assignments discussions textbook/script multimedia materials online learning platform (e.g., Open Olat) software: mathematical/statistical (e.g., Python, R, and Matlab) Language of in- struction German-unless announced otherwise at the start of the course Prerequisites Familiarity with the content of the required modules Mathematics I, Mathematics II, Statistics I, and Statistics II Module applicabil- ity This module is a required elective of the Focus Field Applied Statistics and Data Science within the Bachelor of Science in Business Administration.
+Teaching format(s) Lecture (3 credit hours) + practical course (1 credit hour) Teaching methods Prescribed teaching methods: assignments discussions textbook/script multimedia materials online learning platform (e.g., Open Olat) software: mathematical/statistical (e.g., Python, R, and Matlab) German-unless announced otherwise at the start of the course Language of instruction Prerequisites Familiarity with the content of the required modules Mathematics I, Mathematics II, Statistics I, and Statistics II Module applicabil-This module is a required elective of the Focus Field Applied Statistics and Data Science within the Bachelor of Science in Business Administration. ity

-Exam type, re- quirements, dura- tion/scope, and language ECTS credits Provided sufficient places are available, it can be taken during the second study phase of the bachelor's degree in business administration as part of other focus fields or the free elective area.
+Provided sufficient places are available, it can be taken during the second study phase of the bachelor's degree in business administration as part of other focus fields or the free elective area.
 The module can be taken as part of another bachelor's degree program as a required or required elective module if a reciprocal agreement exists with the Faculty of Business Administration (Hamburg Business School).
-Unless announced otherwise at the start of the course: 90-minute written examina- tion Workload Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary top pics, content, and skills: Internationaliza- tion Ethics, responsibil- ity, and sustaina- bility (ERS) Transfer and In this module, internationalization and the intended learning outcome of an "international mindset" (ILO 6) are above all supported by the following teaching methods and content: international content, examples, and/or perspectives teaching materials, literature, or individual sessions of the module are related to international topics, examples, and perspectives In this module, ERS and the intended learning outcome of "socially responsible decision-making" (ILO 5) are above all supported by the following teaching methods: ERS content, examples, and/or perspectives ethics in research/good scientific practice Topics: In this module, content on the following Sustainable Development Goals of the UN is covered, which is also particularly relevant for ILO 5 "Socially responsible decision-making": ethical decision-making (SDG 9: Industry, Innovation and Infrastructure) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching meth- ods : • use of applications/software from practice • research with empirical data sets • content, examples, and/or perspectives from practice • students present, write, and/or take exams on practice-related topics • transfer and practical relevance are important topics in the module
+Exam type, requirements, duration/scope, and language Unless announced otherwise at the start of the course: 90-minute written examination ECTS credits 6 ECTS credits Workload Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary top pics, content, and skills: Internationaliza- tion In this module, internationalization and the intended learning outcome of an "international mindset" (ILO 6) are above all supported by the following teaching methods and content : • international content, examples, and/or perspectives • teaching materials, literature, or individual sessions of the module are related to international topics, examples, and perspectives Ethics, responsibility, and sustainability (ERS) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching methods : • use of applications/software from practice • research with empirical data sets • content, examples, and/or perspectives from practice • students present, write, and/or take exams on practice-related topics • transfer and practical relevance are important topics in the module